 - muscle endurance

 Physical therapy works to reduce the impairments caused by a person’s arthritis by addressing each of the above factors appropriately and uniquely for each individual.
 Everyone will have different causative factors that change how their arthritis is experienced and how it progresses.
 Your physical therapist must address these issues properly for you to receive the greatest benefit from treatment.
-PT will allow optimal function of the arthritic joint in order to prevent further deterioration, and promote its current integrity.
+Physical therapy will allow optimal function of the arthritic joint in order to prevent further deterioration and promote its current integrity.